BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 You may have done this by either editing the previous text to be a button or create a new line.

-If you did the latter, you should notice that it is now listed underneath the previously created text.
+If you did the latter, you should notice that it is now listed underneath the previously created text as every new line you create gets added underneath the previous one.
+There are ways around this, which we will get into later.

 Try out a few others but skip ``AddTabbar()``, ``AddCollapsingHeader()``, ``AddTree()``, ``AddGroup()`` and ``AddTable()`` for now, as making use of these is slightly more advanced.
 For some, you might see an error pop up in the ScriptExtender console.